kulics/koral/book-en/document.md

 }{}
 ```

-This creates a `Peter` data directly, which we can use directly.
+This creates a `peter` data directly, which we can use directly.

 ## Private Property
-Anyone will have some little secrets, and `Peter` is the same.
+Anyone will have some little secrets, and `peter` is the same.
 Maybe he hides the name of a secret little girlfriend and doesn't want others to know.

 We can define private properties to store properties that we don't want to be accessed by the outside world.

 E.g:
 ```
-Student = $ {
+student = $ {
     ......
-    !_girlFriend: str    -- The first character is the identifier of _ is private }
+    !_girl_friend : str    -- The first character is the identifier of _ is private }
 ```
 That's right, if you remember the definition of the identifier, this is how the private identifier is defined.
 The private identifier is not accessible to the outside world.

-So if we define a `Peter`, we can't get the value or modify the value through `Peter._girlFriend`.
+So if we define a `peter`, we can't get the value or modify the value through `peter._girl_friend`.

 The private property of this structure can not be accessed, and can not be modified.
 What is the use?
 Don't worry, we can use the functions.

 E.g:
 ```
-Student = $ me { -- declare me
+student = $ me { -- declare me
     ......
-    getGirlFriend = () {
+    get_girl_friend = () {
-        <- me._girlFriend
+        <- me._girl_friend
     }
 }
 ```